Measuring risk contagion in financial networks with CoVaR: Introduction

 the total exposure of the banks/agents (think of negative log-returns on market equity value) is given by $\bX=(X_{1}, \ldots, X_{q})^{\top}$, where $X_{k} = \sum_{j=1}^{d} f_{k}(Z_{j})$ can be represented as

 We may assume that the graph creation process is independent of $\bZ$, i.e., $\bA$ and $\bZ$ are independent.
 Now the behavior of $\bX$ will be governed by both the network represented by $\bA$ and the underlying distribution of $\bZ$, the risk related to the assets/objects.
+The goal of this paper is to study risk contagion in terms of the extremal behavior of $\bX$ under reasonable assumptions on $\bZ$ and $\bA$.